 Equation of a Line Passing Through Two Points

-The equation of a line passing through two distinct points \( (x_1, y_1) \) and \( (x_2, y_2) \) on the plane can be found using the following formula: $$ \frac{y-y_1}{y_2-y_1}= \frac{x-x_1}{x_2-x_1} $$ Through any two distinct points on a plane, there is exactly one line that can be drawn.
+The equation of a line passing through two distinct points \( (x_1, y_1) \) and \( (x_2, y_2) \) in the plane can be determined using the following formula: $$ \frac{y - y_1}{y_2 - y_1} = \frac{x - x_1}{x_2 - x_1} $$ Exactly one unique line passes through any two distinct points in the plane.

 This is often presented in this equivalent form.